InfuseAI/primehub-site/docs/quickstart/launch-project.md

 ![](assets/spawner_v3.png)

-1. Log in `User Portal` with a user account, select `JupyterHub` and click `Start My Server` to enter the spawner page.
+1. Log in `User Portal` with a user account, select `Notebooks` and click `Start My Server` to enter the spawner page.

 2. Confirm if the current group is what you desire; switch the group by the `Group:` dropdown at the top of the right side.